Network Foundations

 Course overview

-This course aims to develop a foundational knowledge of networking concepts, theories, and technologies required for following more advanced networking courses.
-The course will use a top-down approach to study computer networks by taking the Internet and its protocol stack as the primary examples to illustrate fundamental principles of computer networking.
+This course aims to develop a foundational knowledge in networking concepts, theories, and technologies required for following more advanced networking courses.
+The course will use a top-down approach to study computer networks by taking the Internet and its protocol stack as the primary examples to illustrate fundamental principles.
 Introduction to networks with a focus on Internet protocols: Application layer protocols (HTTP-web, SMTP-mail, etc), Transport layer operation: (reliable transport, congestion, and flow control, UDP, TCP); Network layer operations (routing, addressing, IPv4 and IPv6), Data Link layer operations (error detection/correction, access control, Ethernet, 802.11).
-This course aligns with the intent of the program to develop networking professionals.

 • Exploring The Network